envergokmen/SwCacheService/README.md

 ```

-## Check setting below for the persistent disk based file false by default.
+## Persistent Mode : check the setting below for disk based persistent cache (false by default) .
 This may affect the cache performance little bit, but it doesn't loose caches on computer or service restart.
 It loads all the from /appdir/CachedFiles and adds all of the keys in memory again.
 Persistent mode works with in memory (Not only disk based cache)